Dear Church Plant Leader,

 2) Don’t Give Up!

-After a strong sense of calling – I consider the second most important church planting “secret” to be perseverance!
+The second most important ingredient to successful church planting is perseverance.
 You may go 6-months without one single visitor to your new church.
 Don’t give up.
 You will experience conflict with leaders and church members.
 Don’t give up!
 You may get discouraged with preparing quality sermons for only a few people.
 Don’t give up!

 3) Don’t Rush Leadership

-I once heard someone say that a significant reason for church plant failures is the establishment of leadership too soon, and I really think this is true.
+A significant reason for church plant failures is the establishment of leadership too soon.

 I can think of three separate church plant situations where the lead planter brought a friend onto the planting team, only to later see that partnership shatter because of different visions.
 Don’t make assumptions with leadership.
 Appoint leaders slowly, prayerfully and carefully.

-In our situation we served under a “transitional” leadership team from our planting church for the first 18 months.
+In our situation we served under a “transitional” leadership team for the first 18 months.
 Three men served us on this board.
-Though they were not members of the new church, they attended services regularly.
-They were close enough to feel the pulse of the church, yet they also had objectivity that was very valuable in that first year.
+Though they were not members of the new church, they were close enough to feel the pulse of the church, yet they also had objectivity that was very valuable in our first year.
 They gave us time to develop and observe leaders before appointing them.
 This transitional board dissolved after they, along side of us, appointed two local leaders onto a new board.

 4) Dollars Matter